SPHEREx: Aromatics, Aliphatics and PAH Size across the Iris Nebula: Results and Discussion

 \subsection{The PAH Size Evolution across NGC7023}

 To obtain a quantitative measure for the evolution of PAH size across NGC7023, the NASA Ames PAH IR Spectroscopic Database \citep[PAHdb hereafter;][]{2010ApJS..189..341B, 2014ApJSS..211....8B, 2018ApJS..234...32B, 2020ApJS..251...22M} is employed to fit the 5.2--15~\textmu m isolated, extinction corrected Spitzer PAH segment of the spectra.
 This approach is largely analogous to that used by \citet{2013ApJ...769..117B, 2015ApJ...806..121B, 2016ApJ...832...51B, 2018ApJ...858...67B}, the main differences being: \textit{1.} the use of a much more recent version \citep[4.00-$\alpha$;][]{2025ApJ...979...90M} of PAHdb's library of computed PAH spectra, \textit{2.} exclusion of nitrogen containing PAHs \citep[PANHs; per][]{2024ApJ...968..128R}, \textit{3.} \emph{no} application of an emission redshift \citep[per][]{2018JChPh.149m4302M}, \textit{4.} incorporating an excitation energy of 7~eV, and \textit{5.} having Gaussian line profiles with a fixed full-width at half maximum (FWHM) of 15~cm$^{\rm -1}$.
 This matches the optimal PAHdb modeling configuration from \citet{2025ApJ...979...90M}.
-A Monte Carlo approach is taken where the spectra are varied within their uncertainties 1024 times and fitted to obtain a statistical measure, i.e., mean and standard deviation, for derived parameters.
-The interaction with the library, emission modeling, and fitting are done with PAHdb's suite of Python tools\footnote[2]{\href{http://github.com/PAHdb/AmesPAHdbPythonSuite}{github.com/PAHdb/AmesPAHdbPythonSuite}} \citep[][]{zenodo.17428588}.
+A Monte Carlo approach is taken where the spectra are varied within their uncertainties 1024 times and fitted to obtain a statistical measure, i.e., mean and standard deviation, for derived parameters\footnote[2]{These do not capture uncertainties associated with the PAHdb spectra or the emission modeling, neither statistical nor systematic.}.
+The interaction with the library, emission modeling, and fitting are done with PAHdb's suite of Python tools\footnote[3]{\href{http://github.com/PAHdb/AmesPAHdbPythonSuite}{github.com/PAHdb/AmesPAHdbPythonSuite}} \citep[][]{zenodo.17428588}.